 Two full days of Civil War drama unfold in the largest Civil War re-enactment and encampment in Wisconsin.
-This year will continue to commemorate the sesquicentennial of the Civil War with a re-enactment of the September 1863 Battle of Chickamauga.
+This year's event will continue to commemorate the sesquicentennial of the Civil War.
 A full schedule of activities extends from 9 am to 7 pm Saturday and 9 am to 5 Sunday, with two authentic battles re-enacted each day — a skirmish at 11 am and a full-scale battle at 2 pm.

 Watch the spectacle of hundreds of soldiers — cavalry, infantry and artillery — as they struggle across the field of conflict.
 Experience the 1860s clash of arms between North and South as Union and Confederate troops set up camp, conduct drills and offer a variety of demonstrations.
 Civilian and women's issues, a medical field hospital and music of the Civil War era are presented interactively each day, and special hands-on experiences abound.
 Expanded food and beverage offerings and an extensive array of Civil War-related items are available for sale on site.

 Adults $14; children (5-17) $7; students and senior citizens (65 and older) $12; families $38.
 Horse-drawn transportation on the site included in ticket cost.